 DSM V estimates prevalence at 0.005% to 0.014% in natal males and 0.002-0.003% in natal females.

 In 2019 the Conference of European Statisticians produced a paper on counting trans people, assessing the difficulties.

-In 2021/22, the British census will find out how many trans people there are by asking “Is the gender you identify with the same as your sex registered at birth?”
+In 2021/22, the English census asked “Is the gender you identify with the same as your sex registered at birth?”
 If it is, they ask the subjects to enter their gender identity.
 This should give the most accurate figure for trans people.
 However, it is subjective.
 In my 20s, I was in denial.
 I would not have answered that my gender identity was different to my sex assigned at birth until just before, or even after, deciding to transition.